jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 preview
 *************************************************************************************

-This is the tree I have at the end after I build each part step by step to see how files_ and folders_ are related.
-I also know how to move around in the tree because I understand the relationships.
+The tree below is what I have at the end of the chapter, after I build each part step by step to see how files_ and folders_ are related.

 .. literalinclude:: ../code/bonus/learnDirectoryRelationshipsTree
   :language: shell